VirulentArc/ScriptCards/Spell Book Manager/readme.md

 1. Choose a character.
 2. Click **Choose Spells** to browse available spells from the spell mules assigned to that character. (see Choose Spells section)
 ![Basic Player Use](images/character_choice.png)
-3. If the character is a Warlock than **Move Spells** button is also available, which will allow you to move spells from one spell level to another. (see Move Spells sections)<br>
+3. If the character is a Warlock than **Move Spells** button is also available, which will allow you to move spells from one spell level to another. (see Move Spells sections)<>
 ![Basic Player Use](images/choose_move.png)

 If the character already knows a spell with the same name, Spell Book Manager marks that spell as **Already Known** instead of offering another copy button, but not until the Spell List is refreshed.